Lirioth/Fullstack2026/Week1Python/Day2ListsIteratingAndFormattingData/DailyChallenge/ListAndStrings/README.md

 ## Quick tips for future me

-- Keep `print()` outputs clear so it’s easy to compare expected vs actual.
+- Keep the `multiples` and `collapse_duplicates` helpers pure so they stay easy to unit test.
 - Add small guards for input validation if you want stricter behavior (e.g., ensure `length >= 1`).
-- For unit tests later, you can wrap each challenge in a function and test with sample inputs.
+- Replace the CLI with your own prompts by calling `_cli()` or wiring the helpers into a separate UI.

 ---